 Fiji consists of two large mountainous islands of volcanic origin, Viti Levu and Vanua Levu, and over 300 smaller islands.
 About three quarters of Fijians live on Viti Levu's coasts, either in Suva or in smaller urban centres like Nadi and Lautoka, where coastal regions face an existential threat from rising sea levels.
 Because of its geographic conditions, relocation on higher ground may be an option in Fiji.
-In 2014, Vunidogoloa village was entirely relocated two kilometres inland, making it the only village in Fiji to have moved its entire population.
+In 2014, Vunidogoloa village was entirely relocated two kilometres inland, making it the first village in Fiji to have moved its entire population.
 The Government is pioneering policy development to provide equal support to all its coastal communities, whether they choose to stay or to relocate.
 In 2016, the Fijian Government had identified 830 climatevulnerable communities, and the option of planned relocation is currently being evaluated in 48 of them.
-With support from the GP HMCCC, its Climate Change & International Cooperation Division has finalised the National Planned Relocation Guidelines to assist with the planned relocation of ready-to-move communities.
-Furthermore, the EU-GIZ Adapting to Climate Change and Sustainable Energy programme is supporting two communities in their planned relocation activity with infrastructure and house building.
+With support from the GP HMCCC, its Climate Change & International Cooperation Division has finalised the National Planned Relocation Guidelines (2018) to assist with the planned relocation of ready-to-move communities.
+They have since been institutionalised within the Fiji Climate Change Act (2021) and substantiated by the Standard Operating Procedures (SOP) for Planned Relocation in Fiji (2023) that outline detailed steps to ensure a human-rights centred and all-inclusive approach.
+Furthermore, the set up of a Relocation Trust Fund (2019), specifically designed for Fiji's local needs, has been supported.